rikusv/grav/user/pages/01.home/_contact/features.md

 ---

 ## Contact us
-Our main consulting office is in Sydney and our main development centre in in Cape Town.
+Our main lavender growing operation is in Sydney and our lavender research and optimisation centre is in Cape Town.